COVID19-Campus-Recovery/social-distancing-classroom-layout/documentation/README.md

 * **Step 3**: Run <i> plot_results.py </i> in <i> code </i> to visualize selection of seats

   * Generate an output pdf file containing visualization of the classroom
-  * All features in the input coordinate file will be plotted
+  * All features in the input coordinate file will be plotted (use parameter <i>firstrow_y</i> to visualize prevention of leaving first row empty)